kermitt2/biblio-glutton/doc/Build-Databases.md

 * DOI to PMID and PMC mapping: available at Europe PMC and regularly updated at ftp://ftp.ebi.ac.uk/pub/databases/pmc/DOI/PMID_PMCID_DOI.csv.gz, and https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.txt for license associated to full text files, both files will be automatically downloaded by biblio-glutton by default.

-* optionally, but recommended, Open Access links to aggregate with the bibliographical metadata.
-Use the [OpenAlex snapshot](https://help.openalex.org/access/snapshot), which is CC0 and needs no account; it does not have to be downloaded first, see [OA via OpenAlex](#oa-via-openalex) below.
-The [Unpaywall snapshot](http://unpaywall.org/products/snapshot) is still supported, but Unpaywall was folded into OpenAlex and the last public snapshot is from 2022.
+* optionally, but recommended, Open Access links to aggregate with the bibliographical metadata, from the [OpenAlex snapshot](https://help.openalex.org/access/snapshot).
+It is CC0, needs no account, and does not have to be downloaded first, see [OA via OpenAlex](#oa-via-openalex) below.

 * optionally, usually not required, for getting ISTEX identifier informations, you need to build the ISTEX ID mapping, see below.